-But there's a better trick that works extremely well for bass, especially synthesizer bass, and that is to use the chorus effect.
+But there’s a better trick that works extremely well for bass, especially synthesizer bass, and that is to use the chorus effect (you can use a flanger or phaser, too).
 This can be done with the kick drum as well, with a lot more caution though, aiming at less added width.

 But you’re not done here, because otherwise you’re creating the same issue you would have with panning.
 You need to add your chorus effect on a bus so you can control every aspect of it like you would any other instrument.
 The two attributes you want control over is the volume and the equalization.

 Regarding volume, you don’t want this chorus effect being too loud.
 You want it subtle without introducing possible phase issues.
 Your goal is to provide stereo width, not a noticeable sound effect.
 As for the equalization, this is the most important part of using this chorus effect.

 You want to apply an EQ plugin to the bus so you can use a low-cut / high-pass filter on it so none of the sub-bass and very little of the bass region makes it into the chorus.
 You only want the harmonics spreading out across the stereo field.